This topic describes how to deploy an OceanBase cluster in an x86-based CentOS Linux 7.9 system through the GUI of OceanBase Deployer (obd).

 Run the

-obd web -p <PORT>command to specify a port.On Alibaba Cloud or other cloud environments, the program may fail to obtain a public IP address but return an intranet IP address.
-You must use a correct public IP address to access the GUI.
+obd web -p <PORT>command.In Alibaba Cloud or other cloud environments, the program may fail to obtain the public IP address and instead output an internal IP address.
+This IP is not a public address, so you need to use the correct address to access the GUI.

 The